 Thigh Liposuction Before & After Photos

-Thigh liposuction is interesting because it is one of the most common areas of liposuction performed yet I think it is the worse area executed by surgeons.
+Thigh liposuction is interesting because it is one of the most common areas of liposuction performed, yet I think it is the worst area executed by surgeons.
 This is because the anatomy of the thigh is complex and difficult to manipulate.

-The upper inner thigh tends to have very thin, loose skin for many patients both men and women.
-The fat underneath that loose actually provides structure to the overlying skin.
-In many instances in the office, I see surgeons took too much fat out of the upper thigh without addressing the skin issue.
-The result is loose hanging skin and a divot or shark bite.
+The upper inner thigh tends to have very thin, loose skin for many patients, both men and women.
+The fat underneath that loose leg skin actually provides structure to the overlying skin.
+In many instances, I see surgeons took too much fat out of the upper thigh without addressing the skin issue.
+The result is loose hanging skin and a divot or shark bite mark on the leg.

 When I analyze the inner thigh I look at it from the front and the back.
-Another aspect of inner thigh liposuction I notice is that most surgeons only work from the front.
-While it is definitely easier to only work from the front the upper inner thigh is a dynamic upside down cone and true sculpting requires a posterior in the buttock crease incision.
+Another aspect of inner thigh liposuction I notice is that most surgeons only work from the front of the leg.
+While it is definitely easier to only work from the front, the upper inner thigh is a dynamic upside down cone and true sculpting requires a posterior in the buttock crease incision.
 While this may take more time it dramatically increases the results for the patient.

 Patients commonly seek “thigh gap” or more recently “toblerone” gaps.
 In many patients we can achieve this but not in everyone.